ttscoff/na_gem/README.md

     --[no-]nest                            - Output actions nested by file --[no-]notes                           - Include notes in output
-    -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --save=TITLE                           - Save this search for future use (default: none) --tagged=TAG                           - Match actions containing tag.
+    -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --[no-]omnifocus                       - Output actions nested by file and project --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --save=TITLE                           - Save this search for future use (default: none) --tagged=TAG                           - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)